 Generally speaking, I'm not a fan of live wallpapers.
 I love the idea, but in practice I've never found one that suits my taste and is compelling enough to stay on my device for more than a few minutes.
 That changed today with Cypher Cove's release of Audio Glow to the Play Store.

 Audio Glow is actually a stand-alone app with a similarly named LWP companion which also launched today.
 The app is a music visualizer, which in itself is not so exciting.
+What makes this app exciting is that it isn't just a music visualizer – it's one that's beautiful, functional, and extremely customizable.
 Read More

 DI.FM fans, in an announcement on Facebook, your favorite radio station just dropped its Android app (previously available as only an off-Market beta) in the Android Market.
 Being one of such fans - Digitally Imported Premium is one of the few services I pay for monthly - I can tell you that the app is superb - it's clean, well designed, functional, and not over-bloated with features nobody needs.